12. Access Control

 a string

-The identifier for the current RDFox instance.
-The aud claim from the received token must match this value.
-This parameter has no default value and must be set explicitly.
+The identifier for the current RDFox instance as an OpenID Connect client.
+The aud claim from the received token must match the value set for this parameter, which has no default value and must be set explicitly.

 issuer